 After returning from my first spiritual trip to Thailand in February 2016 and starting to focus on building a new, passionate and purposeful lifestyle, I noticed heaving difficulty expressing what was deep within me.

-I knew in general what I wanted, but couldn’t gather my thoughts to unpack it, explain and write it down Take it out, turn into words, and pass it to others.
+I knew in general what I wanted, but couldn’t gather my thoughts to unpack it, explain and write it down.
+Take it out, turn it into words, and pass it to others.

 Since then, I have written down 29 notebooks, dozens of articles, two eBooks, I became an Ambassador for Wave Trust charity, I speak at universities and for businesses, and I write my first hardcopy book.